 An example of this would be having a tree removed but the stump being left even though you agreed to have it removed.

 Get this one out of the way on the phone.
 Ask them, are you a certified level 3 arborist?
 This is a minimum and really the standard qualification.
-Some will have a certificate 5 or diploma in arboriculture, but certificate 3 is minimum.
+Some will have a Certificate 5 or a diploma in arboriculture, but Certificate 3 is the minimum.

-You will need to ask them to also provide you a copy of their certificate when they come out to quote the job.
-You might be a little embarrassed to ask this especially face to face, but you shouldn’t be.
+You will need to ask them to also provide you with a copy of their certificate when they come to quote the job.
+You might be embarrassed to ask this, especially face to face, but you shouldn’t be.
 The legitimate tree arborists are happy to oblige.

 When you get your quote and a copy of their insurance paperwork, you do need to make a quick call to their insurer to be sure they are up to date with payments.
 Some dodgy operators pay the first month then cancel.
 This gives them the paperwork to show customers, but no actual cover.

 You don’t want a green horn arborist “practicing” on your tree.
 If it’s a small job, then you will probably get a great job done at a great price, but for large tree removals around Adelaide, you will need to get someone who has been in the game for a while.